wrjlewis/notion-search-alfred-workflow/README.md

 ## Tips

-- If you prefer using the Mac app of Notion, just replace `https://www.notion.so` with `notion://www.notion.so/` in the workflow script.
+- If you prefer using the Mac app of Notion, set the `useDesktopClient` environment variable in Alfred to `True`.

 ## Download:
 https://github.com/wrjlewis/notion-search-alfred-workflow/raw/master/Notion%20Search.alfredworkflow